bdw429s/SQL-Server-Monitor/README.md

 * Start up a server in this folder as the web root
 * Add a datasource for a Sql Server using a SQL Login with the `sysadmin` server role (this is required)
-* Edit the dropdown around line 200 of `index.cfm` to set the name of your DSN to the options
+* Edit the dropdown around line 200 of `index.cfm` to set the name of your DSN to the options (You can have more than one DSN to monitor different servers)
+* Put the default DNS name in the `CFParam` around line 15 of `index.cfm`
 * Hit the site and you can see all the running processes on the DB server
 * All the SeeFusion stuff is super old and doesn't do anything if you don't use SeeFusion
 * The logged in user stuff all depends on SeeFusion, so it's probably worthless to you